-Jeon Jihee was born on 28 October, 1992 in Langfang, a city in Hebei Province in central China.
-The professional female tennis player born as Tian Minwei became a naturalized South Korean after obtaining citizenship in 2011 and joining POSCO Energy Women’s Table Tennis team.
-Since then, she has been playing for South Korea where she moved because of stiff competition in China and she has represented the country at the 2021 Tokyo Olympics, among other tournaments, in the women’s team, women’s singles and mixed double events.
+Jeon Jihee was born on the 28th of October 1992 in Langfang, a city in Hebei Province in central China.
+The professional female tennis player born as Tian Minwei became a naturalized South Korean after obtaining citizenship in 2011 and joining the POSCO Energy Women’s Table Tennis team.
+Since then, she has been playing for South Korea where she moved because of stiff competition in China, and she has represented the country at the 2021 Tokyo Olympics, among other tournaments, in the women’s team, women’s singles, and mixed doubles events.

 Jeon became interested in table tennis at a young age and her father was her trainer at that time.
-She had to switch citizenships after moving to South Korea for greener pastures.
+She had to switch citizenship after moving to South Korea for greener pastures.

 The next year, Jeon moved to the Chinese TTC Shandong Luneng Club where her teammate included Chen Meng who was a key member of the national table tennis team.
 While there, she became a member of the second national women’s table tennis team.